adamdai/magmacam/README.md

  [0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0]
  [0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0]]
 ```
-(**TODO:** Would be good to note what these are used for, such as example use
-case.
-E.g. the bmp2png can be used with the logic analyzer)